couchdeveloper/FutureLib/README.md

 Note that continuations will _always_ execute on a certain  _Execution Context_.
 If no execution context is explicitly specified a _private_ one is implicitly given, which means we should not make any assumptions about where and when the callbacks execute.

-An execution context can be created in various flavors and for many concrete underlying execution environments.
+An execution context can be created in various flavours and for many concrete underlying execution environments.
 See more chapter "Execution Context".

 ### Cancelling a Continuation